Sherah Martin Kemp Art

 The Collection: "Savannah at Night"

 But this collection isn't just about Savannah.
 Choosing to do only night scenes, has also made it a study of the power of light through the darkness.
 Darkness has walked beside me in my life and I have felt it when I didn't want to.
 We probably could all say the same.
 But in my experience, I found that the light I knew - which was the light of the love of God drawing me - this light always wins out.
 It finds me; whether in pain, grief, fear, longing or loneliness.
 And it does so in the person of Jesus.
-Each of these paintings came from deep inside me as I longed to depict that inner struggle and the joy the light brings as it shines in the darkness.
+Each of these paintings came from deep inside me; as I longed to depict that inner struggle and the joy the light brings as it shines in the darkness.
 Because these works came from so deep a place inside of myself, they seemed more honest and true than anything I have ever done before.
 As though I have broken through a wall in my art, that I have been knocking at for a while.

 Whatever level you connect to these paintings on; I hope you may feel a connection.
 That they would draw you in and make you feel things, and see things - maybe just a bit differently than you ever have before.